-Based on the market and different requirements EPCM have developed three offerings to suite our potential clients.
+Based on the market and different requirements EPCM have developed three offerings to suit our potential clients.
 The following three offerings are available:

 4.4.1 Design of Ventilation System Ready for Fabrication

 This offer is aimed at clients who have resources available and want to manufacture the device locally.
 The design will also be supplied along with an operating manual.
-The benefits of the offer is local job creation and could potentially fast track manufacturing and delivery depending on the availability of parts and man power.
+The benefits of the offer are local job creation and could potentially fast track manufacturing and delivery depending on the availability of parts and manpower.

 4.4.2 Design and DIY Kit

-This offer allows a user to self-assemble the unit on site or at a local facility for distribution to medical facilities across the country.
-This offer has the benefit of saving transportation cost, more units can be delivered at a time and has a faster delivery time.
+This offer allows a user to self-assemble the unit on-site or at a local facility for distribution to medical facilities across the country.
+This offer has the benefit of saving transportation cost, more units can be delivered at a time and have a faster delivery time.
 EPCM also has the required network to fast-track the procurement of the required parts.